miiimchelle/baseline-plugin/README.md

 It does a small number of things well and avoids feature creep by design.
 We are starting simple.

+## Security & privacy considerations

+Baseline is intentionally designed to be low-risk.

+- All entries are stored using Figma’s plugin data API and live **inside the Figma file**.
+- No data is sent to external services.
+- No network requests are made.
+- No authentication, secrets, or credentials are handled by the plugin.

+Anyone with **edit access** to the Figma file can view, edit, or delete Baseline entries.
+As such, Baseline should be treated as a **working design journal**, not an immutable audit log or governance record.

+When exporting entries to Markdown, content may leave Figma’s access controls.
+Users should take care not to include sensitive, personal, or confidential information.

+Baseline is designed to preserve context and rationale.
 ---

 ## Author